zjupure/LeetCode/160_Intersection_of_Two_Linked_Lists/description.md

 Notes:

-    * If the two linked lists have no intersection at all, return null.
+    * If the two linked lists have no intersection at all, return `null`.
     * The linked lists must retain their original structure after the function returns.
     * You may assume there are no cycles anywhere in the entire linked structure.
     * Your code should preferably run in O(n) time and use only O(1) memory.